composer/composer/doc/05-repositories.md

 There are a few use cases for this.
 The most common one is maintaining your own fork of a third party library.
-If you are using a certain library for your project and you decide to change something in the library, you will want your project to use the patched version.
+If you are using a certain library for your project, and you decide to change something in the library, you will want your project to use the patched version.
 If the library is on GitHub (this is the case most of the time), you can simply fork it there and push your changes to your fork.
 After that you update the project's `composer.json`.
 All you have